A Roadmap to Homeownership

 Hopefully, you will walk out with a preapproval so you can start shopping for a home.

-3. Choose a Real Estate Professional
+3. Choose the Best Real Estate Professional

 There is not one good reason for a buyer not to work with a professional when buying a home.
 Find one with experience, excellent online reviews, and a personality that is simpatico with your own and let him or her be the guide on your home buying journey.

-Your agent will help you avoid the bumps and the potholes in the road as you maneuver through the process of buying a home in several ways.
+The best real estate agents will help you avoid the bumps and the potholes in the road as you maneuver through the process of buying a home in several ways.
 By being an excellent resource for other professionals you may need along the way, by answering your questions about the buying process and the community, by drafting your purchase offer, negotiating terms, and working as your team leader every step of the way to the closing table, the professional’s service will be invaluable.

 4. Shop For Your New Home